revilo/barcode_gen/readme.md

 **barcode_gen** is a command-line utility to generate barcodes as PNG, GIF or SVG.

+This software uses the Rust library _Barcoders_ as a backend.
+Please see https://github.com/buntine/barcoders for further information.

 ## Installation

 At the moment there is no setup procedure available.
 Just copy the corresponding binary and run it.